omdevteam/om/docs_src/docs/installing_om.md

 export PYTHONPATH=<INSTALLATION PATH>/lib/python<PYVER>/site-pacakges
 ```

-Here `<INSTALLATION_DIR>` is the directory where OM has been installed, and `<PYVER>`
+Here,  `<INSTALLATION_DIR>` is the directory where OM has been installed, and `<PYVER>`
-is the version of python used by the system (but only limited to the major and minor
-components of the version number).
+is the version of Python used by the system (only the major and minor components of the

-The python version number can be obtained using the `python -V` command, which outputs
+version number).
+The Python version number can be obtained using the `python -V`
-a string in the following format: `Python X.Y.Z`.
-The `<PYVER>` entry in the command
+command, which outputs a string in the following format: `Python X.Y.Z`.
+The `<PYVER>`
-above corresponds to the `X.Y` part of this string.
+entry in the command above corresponds to the `X.Y` part of this string.

-## MPI Framework
+## MPI

-When using OM's MPI Processing Engine (the default one), an installation of one of the
+When using OM's MPI Parallelization Engine (the default Parallelization Engine), an MPI
-MPI frameworks must be present on the computer where OM will run.
+framework must be installed on the system where OM is launched.
 The most popular
-choices are OpenMPI and MPICH:
+choices are OpenMPI and MPICH.

 * [OpenMPI](https://www.open-mpi.org)
 * [MPICH](https://www.mpich.org)

-The precise instructions for the installation of these frameworks are system-specific,
+The precise instructions for the installation of these frameworks are complex,
-and outside of the scope of this documentation.
-Please notice that in addition to one
+operating system-dependent, and outside of the scope of this documentation.
+Please
-of the MPI frameworks being available on the system, the corresponding `mpi4py` module
+notice that in addition to one of the MPI frameworks, the corresponding `mpi4py` module
 must also be installed for the Python interpreter used by OM.